jfroom/docker-compose-rails-selenium-example/README.md

 - Has `selenium-webdriver` and `minitest-rails-capybara` in the `:test` group.

 `docker-compose.yml`
 - Defines `services:selenium` with the `selenium/standalone-chrome-debug` image
-  - The VNC ability included with the debug is really useful for debugging (see commands section).
+- The VNC service included with the debug is really useful for debugging (see commands section).
 - Defines several enviornment variables which help link Capybara to the Docker network: `SELENIUM_HOST SELENIUM_PORT TEST_APP_HOST TEST_PORT`

+`test/test_helper.rb`
-`test/test_helper.rb` uses these env variables in the Capybara configuration.
+- Uses the env variables defined above in the Capybara configuration.

+`test/acceptance/welcome_page_test.rb`
-`test/acceptance/welcome_page_test.rb` shows a simple test case to visit the root path, and confirm 'Hello World!' is rendered.
+Shows a simple test case to visit the root path, and confirms **'Hello World!'** is rendered.

 ## Docker & Travis CI

-'docker-compose.ci.yml'
+`docker-compose.ci.yml`
 - Configures ports that are only exposed to the Docker network — not to the host machine.
 Travis was blocking some of the external ports.
 - This override file is executed in `.travis.yml` as: `docker-compose -f docker-compose.yml -f docker-compose.ci.yml up`

 # Refrences